Board of Directors

 Listed companies Private companies Not-for-Profit Organizations Location Function

-Boston Pharmaceuticals CH Board member
+Silverpine AG CH Board member

-Center for leadership and Value in Society, University of St. Gallen CH Advisory Board member
+Center for Leadership and Value in Society, University of St. Gallen CH Advisory Board member

 Thomas Straumann